 Call a professional pest management company

 If you suspect a rat infestation, it’s essential to call a professional exterminator.
-These pests will come back if they’re not well prevented or properly prevented, and a pest controller can give you advice to make sure they don’t return.
+These pests will come back if they’re not well prevented.
+Only a pest controller can give you advice to make sure they don’t return.

 If you have rats hiding in your home, a pest management company will find them.
 A professional exterminator has the tools and knowledge to locate the rats you don’t see, as well as their nesting areas.